Louisville Cardinals football: Kentucky

 In 2013, it was announced that the game would be moved to the final game of the season following Louisville's 2014 move to the ACC.
 This scheduling change fits with other end of year SEC vs. ACC rivalry games such as Georgia vs. Georgia Tech, Florida vs. Florida State and South Carolina vs. Clemson.
-Kentucky leads the series 19–15 through the 2022 season.
+Kentucky leads the series 19–16 through the 2024 season.

 Memphis

-Louisville leads the series with Memphis at 24–19 through the 2019 season.
-The rivalry, which spanned over four difference conferences, started in 1948.
-The rivalry has been dormant since 2013.